keithmarcel/skillsync-beta/docs/ENUM_STANDARDIZATION.md

 export const SKILL_BAND_CONFIG = {
   proficient: {
-    label: 'Proficient',
+    label: 'Ready',
     color: 'green',
     threshold: 80,
-    description: 'Strong mastery of this skill'
-  },
+    description: 'Ready to use this skill in a professional setting' },
   building: {
     label: 'Almost There',